|Fig. Capacitive transducers (source: directindustry.com)

 2. change in dielectric constant

 3. change in the distance between the capacitor plates

 The above changes can be caused by the physical variable like force, pressure, displacement, etc. that is to be measured.
 This change in capacitance can be easily measured and it is calibrated against the input quantity.
 Thus with this, the value of the input quantity can be measured directly.
 The capacitance may be measured with bridge circuits.

 The capacitor transducers are used for the measurement of linear and angular displacement.
-This uses the concept of change of capacitance by change in overlapping area and distance between the capacitor plates.
+This uses the concept of change of capacitance by a change in overlapping area and distance between the capacitor plates.
 For the measurement of object displacement, one plate of the capacitance transducer is kept fixed, while the other plate is connected to the object.
-When there is any movement in object, the plate of the capacitance transducer moves.
-This will results in change in the distance between the two plates.
+When there is any movement in the object, the plate of the capacitance transducer moves.
+This will result in change in the distance between the two plates.
 Hence, there is a change in the capacitance.
 The capacitance can be calibrated against the measured displacement.

 Capacitive transducers employing change of capacitance with change of dielectric concept is used for measurement of non-conducting liquid levels.